-- List three to five major contributing factors responsible for addiction. - > List and briefly explain three models used to describe addiction. - List six reasons why drug use or abuse is a more serious problem today than it was in the past. - List and briefly describe the genetic and biophysiological theories that explain how drug use often leads to abuse. - > Explain how drugs of abuse act as positive reinforcers. - > Explain the major differences between substance use disorders and substance-induced disorders (addictive disorders). - Understand how drug addiction can co-occur with various types of mental disorders. - > Briefly define and explain reinforcement or learning theory and some of its applications to drug use and abuse. - > Briefly explain sensation-seeking individuals and drug use. - > List and briefly describe the four sociological theories broadly known as social influence theories. - > Explain the link between drug use and other types of devious behaviors. - List and describe three factors in the learning process that Howard Becker believes first-time users go through before they become attached to using illicit psychoactive drugs. - Define the following concepts as they relate to drug use: primary and secondary deviance, master status, and retrospective interpretation. - Explain how Reckless's containment theory accounts for the roles of both internal and external controls regarding the attraction to drug use. - > Understand how making low-risk and high-risk drug choices directly affects drug use.
+- List three to five major contributing factors responsible for addiction. - List and briefly explain three models used to describe addiction. - List six reasons why drug use or abuse is a more serious problem today than it was in the past. - List and briefly describe the genetic and biophysiological theories that explain how drug use often leads to abuse. - Explain how drugs of abuse act as positive reinforcers. - Explain the relationships between addiction and other mental disorders and the possible effects of certain drugs. - Briefly define and explain reinforcement or learning theory and some of its applications to drug use and abuse. - Briefly explain sensation-seeking individuals and drug use. - List and briefly describe the four sociological theories broadly known as social influence theories. - Explain the link between drug use and other types of devious behaviors. - List and describe three factors in the learning process that Howard Becker believes first-time users go through before they become attached to using illicit psychoactive drugs. - Define the following concepts as they relate to drug use: primary and secondary deviance, master status, and retrospective interpretation. - Explain how Reckless's containment theory accounts for the roles of both internal and external controls regarding the attraction to drug use. - Understand how making low-risk and high-risk drug choices directly affects drug use.